This page outlines some preventative measures you can take to help keep your computer running smoothly.

 An additional place to find programs that start up automatically is the Start Up group under the All Program list.
 Many of these programs are not needed and can stopped from loading automatically by right-clicking the icon in the start up list and choosing delete.
 This does not delete the program, it just stops it from loading automatically each time you start Windows.

 Note: It is important that you allow certain programs to run.
 For example: You should never turn off your anti-virus software.
-If you have questions about which programs are safe to turn off, please call or email the helpdesk.
+If you have questions about which programs are safe to turn off, please contact the helpdesk.

 Restoring your computer